 This is a big offseason for the Lakers.
-Their general manager Rob Pelinka was your agent and, for people who may not know, he is also the godfather to one of your daughters.
+Their general manager Rob Pelinka was your agent and the godfather to one of your daughters.
 I know you’ve said that the Lakers are such a storied franchise that they don’t necessarily need your help recruiting players, but your voice and presence are certainly impactful.
 If Rob and Magic Johnson ask, would you be willing to attend their free-agent pitch meetings this summer as they try to attract stars like LeBron James and Paul George?

 KB: Well, no. I mean, I’ll call, but I’m not going to be in the meeting.
 Listen, I’m not part of the organization in any kind of professional way, right?
 If the players themselves have questions, [I’ll talk to them].
 Or if the Lakers want me to reach out and call a player or something like that – if they want me to talk to the player and give my two cents on what it was like to play here and what this market is like – I’ll certainly do that.
 But in terms of being part of the meeting in any official way?
 The answer is no.